 Consumers are processes or actors that use the data for a specific purpose.
 Consumers give feedback and requirements to Owners on what data is required and how it is intended to be used.

-Owners own the overall concepts, data models and processes to maintain the data.
-They work together with Consumers and Providers to define requirements, data models and processes, and provide instructions to Providers to fulfil the requirements.
+Owners own the overall concepts, data models, and processes to maintain the data.
+They work with Consumers and Providers to define requirements, data models, and processes and provide instructions for Providers to fulfill the requirements.

-Owners also have a quality assurance, auditing and monitoring role.
-They need to ensure that data is being provided and consumed as planned and agreed.
+Owners also have a quality assurance, auditing, and monitoring role.
+They must ensure that data is provided and consumed as planned and agreed upon.